 What if you seldom, if ever, eat a decadent dessert?
 Good for you!
 You can choose to skip this tip, or use it to collect ideas and experiment with fresh fruit creations for you or your family and friends.
 Perhaps the next time you have dinner guests (or celebrate a birthday), make the "watermelon cake" shown in the picture here, or the "watermelon shark" shown at the top of this page.

 with fruit that you haven’t tried yet.
 How about starfruit, dragonfruit, mangosteen, kumquat, or Asian pears?
 Search for them on the internet to learn more about these interesting fruits and many others.
-You’ll treat your body to a wider variety of antioxidants, polyphenols and other disease-fighting properties.
+You’ll treat your body to a wider variety of antioxidants like polyphenols and other disease-fighting properties.
 This strengthens your immune system as well as improves overall health and, in turn, may contribute to boosting your metabolism.

 You will also continue all the other tips we’ve covered so far.
 If you want to do each tip longer than a week before starting the next one, go right ahead.
 Longer is better.
 It's best to be sure you are comfortable and familiar with each tip before you attempt another!
 Each of the eight tips presented over this program will always be accessible in this blog, so you can access them whenever you are ready to advance to the next one.